caryfitzhugh/hivewing-web/README.md

 =======

 The webpage should have an endpoint where the hivewing enabled device is redirected to.
-'www.hivewing.io / workers / new ? worker_uid=XXXXXXXXXXXXXXXXXXXX`
+'www.hivewing.io / workers / new / XXXXXXXXXXXXXXXXXXXX'
 (can have a user_auth_token and a hive id -- for automated deployments - the system can hit that URL directly).

 That is going to be a place where we either add it to the logged in user's apiary, or it gets added to a hive/apiary automagically.